JePhyllis/MICP_Model_v1.0/README.md

 # MICP_Model_v1.0
 ## 1. Introduction
 Welcome to the simulation models for low-density microplastic settings in the open oceans.
 The model is combined with several programs (.ipynb) explicitly processed on Jupyter Notebook.
 Users are encouraged to perform a reproduction of the simulation in the manuscript or use their dataset for further exploration.
 The simulation model can generate low-density microplastics with different characteristics, estimating their trajectories under various oceanic conditions and seasons.
-Due to the extreme size of the database, the current program only provides two sets of global ocean physical and chemical data for simulation and reproduction under typical seasons (summer and winter).
+Due to the extreme size of the database, the current program only provides two sets of global ocean physical and chemical data for simulation and reproduction under typical seasons (summer and winter, which can be acquired through Google Docs).
 If users need inter-annual ocean physical and chemical data daily, please get in touch with us to provide more detailed datasets.
 ## 2. System requirements
 ### 2.1.
 Software dependencies and operating systems
 #### 2.1.1.
 Software dependencies